4 Harsh Truths about Lead Generation That Will Make You Burn All Your Plans

 Lead Generation Myths: Busted

-Lead generation is easier said than done.
+Lead generation marketing is easier said than done.
 If only your leads would come into your marketing funnel hassle-free!
 While this takes a lot of content marketing across multiple channels, it also comes with a bundle of misconceptions that hold back marketers.

-These lead generation misconceptions that hinder most businesses from generating quality leads for their business includes using only one lead generating channel, having a slow and underperforming landing page and not perform A/B test on it, not using content strategy for your product launch and not retargeting your audience.
+These lead generation business misconceptions that hinder most businesses from generating quality leads for their business includes using only one lead generating channel, having a slow and underperforming landing page and not perform A/B test on it, not using content strategy for your product launch and not retargeting your audience.

 #1 Having only one channel to collect leads